Particular/docs.particular.net/nservicebus/dependency-injection/index_nondefault_core_[7.2,).partial.md

 ## Non-default external container

 In *external* mode, NServiceBus registers its components in the container but does not own the container's lifecycle.
-To use an external container, it has to provide two adapters: one for the registration phase (`IConfigureComponents`) and one for the resolution phase (`IBuilder`).
-These two abstractions enforce the separation of the two phases.
+The container is passed by the user via two different abstractions, one for the registration phase (`IConfigureComponents`) and one for the resolution phase (`IBuilder`).

 First, the `Prepare` method requires an instance of `IConfigureComponents`.
 At this stage the container is in the registration phase (e.g. Autofac's `ContainerBuilder`).